-- The overtime rule for highway and railway construction is 10 hours per day or 60 hours per week, whichever is greater.
+- The overtime rule for operating a taxi is 10 hours per day or 60 hours per week, whichever is greater.

 A taxi cab driver is a person employed to:

 - drive an automobile that is driven for hire to a traveler’s destination

 - provide a service other than that of a fixed route

 - charge for service using any combination of a metered, time or distance based fare calculation

 The following are not taxi cab drivers for the purposes of these provisions: